-A note on funding: In order to gain the widest possible audience, JHNA offers the journal free of charge not just to HNA members but to everyone.
-This open-access policy can continue only if we receive your help.
-Many of our members responded generously to the fund-raising campaign that originally allowed us to set up the journal, and you’ll find their names here under Contributions.
-As for ongoing costs, membership dues cover some of them, but we need your ideas for fundraising opportunities and possibilities.
+To gain the widest possible audience, JHNA offers this journal free of charge—not just to HNA members but to everyone.
+Many members responded generously to the original fund-raising campaign that allowed us to set up the journal.
+You will find their names under Contributions.

-We urge you to consider JHNA as a venue for your own publications.
-With your support we can make JHNA one of the premier journals of Netherlandish art.
-The deadline for articles for the Summer 2011 issue is March 1, 2011, although we encourage earlier submissions.
+We encourage you to consider JHNA as a venue for your own publications.
+With your help, JHNA is becoming one of the premier journals of Netherlandish art.
+The next formal deadline for submission of articles is August 1, 2011, though we welcome submissions at any time.

 Alison M. Kettering, Editor-in-Chief, William R. Kenan Professor of Art History, Carleton College